henry753951/EMCSS-PThreadsProject/README.md

 ## Results

 Output files are located in the `outputs` directory.
-The table below summarizes the computation times and speedups for each dataset:

 | Dataset | PCC (No Parallel) | PCC (Parallel) | PCC Speedup | SSD (No Parallel) | SSD (Parallel) | SSD Speedup |
 |---------|-------------------|----------------|--------------|-------------------|----------------|--------------|